visipedia/iwildcam_comp/readme.md

 This competition is part of the [FGVC8](https://sites.google.com/view/fgvc8) workshop at [CVPR 2021](http://cvpr2021.thecvf.com/).
 Data is primarily provided by the [Wildlife Conservation Society (WCS)](https://www.wcs.org/) and [iNaturalist](https://www.inaturalist.org/), and is hosted on Azure by [Microsoft AI for Earth](https://www.microsoft.com/en-us/ai/ai-for-earth).
 Count annotations on the test set were generously provided by [Centaur Labs](https://www.centaurlabs.com/).

 ## Kaggle
 We are using Kaggle to host the leaderboard.
-Competition page [here](https://www.kaggle.com/c/iwildcam-2020-fgvc8/overview).
+Competition page is [here](https://www.kaggle.com/c/iwildcam2021-fgvc8).

 ## Dates